Understanding Exotic Emeraid

 - Patients that require additional calories to maintain or gain weight

-Once the patient is stable and doing well on Emeraid, the diet can be gradually transitioned to the patient’s regular food under the guidance of a veterinarian.
+Once the patient is stable and doing well on an Emeraid Intensive Care, the diet can be gradually transitioned to Emeraid Sustain Herbivore or the patient’s regular food under the guidance of a veterinarian.

 Chan DL.
 The role of nutrients in modulating disease.
 J Small Anim Pract 49(6):266-271, 2008.